Legends of the West: Background

 The mistake was eventually brought to light in 1993 when Ruth Murphey, a collector and dealer of Bill Pickett and Wild West Show memorabilia, received a draft chapter for the Legends of the West Commemorative Album being prepared by the USPS.
 The chapter contained a picture of Pickett that Murphey immediately recognized as incorrect.
 She promptly reported the error to PhotoAssist, the firm responsible for assembling the material.
 Shortly after, Murphey received a call from Stamp Services at the USPS, thanking her for the information but indicating that it was too late to revise the stamp.

-The discovery of the mistake gained media attention when Jim Etter, a reporter for the Daily Oklahoman, sought a Pickett photo to promote the Legends of the West pane.
+The discovery of the mistake gained media attention when Jim Etter, a reporter for the Daily Oklahomansought a Pickett photo to promote the Legends of the West pane.
 Upon contacting Glass Negative in Oklahoma, a repository of Old West photographs, he was informed about the incorrect depiction.
 Etter then reached out to Murphey to confirm the information.
 Subsequently, on January 7, 1994, the newspaper published an article titled "Cowboy's Fans Fear Stamp Inaccurate."

 Upon learning of the media coverage, Frank Phillips went to USPS headquarters in Washington to examine the Legends of the West pane.
 It didn't take long for him to confirm that the picture was indeed of Ben Pickett and not his legendary uncle, Bill Pickett.
 Phillips presented his evidence to James Tolbert, the manager of Stamp Management.